S164P1 – Bad fruit: hatred

 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.

-Anyone who has suffered through the silent treatment or who has been disowned by a loved one knows that hatred can be silent and without apparent force.
+Anyone who has suffered through the silent treatment or who has been disowned by a loved one knows that hatred can be quiet and without any apparent force.
 This does not mean that removing people from one’s life is always an act of hatred because that will be necessary at times.
 The point is that we need to check our motivation in these instances.
 Being the opposite of love, hatred works against an individual whether overtly or covertly.
-One can inflict the same pain with no words as one can inflict with the harshest of words.
-Perhaps a good measuring rod to determine whether our behavior is born of hatred is to compare it to what we do out of love.
+One can inflict the same pain with no words as one can inflict with the harshest of rebukes.
+Perhaps a good measuring rod to determine whether our behavior is rooted in hatred is to compare it to what we do out of love.
 The scriptures define love and its character for us, so the distinction should be clear.